 Currently, Zelle does not make money.
-It is a focused on increasing distribution.
-They’re trying to gain access to the most users who will use their service regularly.
+It is focused on increasing distribution.
+They’re trying to gain access to most users who will use their service regularly.

 For now, Zelle takes a hit on their revenues by charging no fees from the users or the banks.

-It does make money from merchant transactions, however, there is no mention of the same on their websites yet.
+It does make money from merchant transactions, however, there is no mention of the same on its websites yet.

-Zelle charges a 1% transaction fee from any money received by a business account.
-Currently, the operational costs of Zelle come from the funding by Early Warning Services, Inc.
+Zelle charges a 1% transaction fee for any money received by a business account.
+Currently, the operational costs of Zelle come from funding from Early Warning Services, Inc.